BiplabG/assignment-pesto-1/README.md

 # Pesto Assignment 1

+## Problem Statement
+Build a product listing page of an ecommerce app.

 ## Acceptance Criteria
 - Scaffold a new project using create-react-app
 - Create a json of products with keys like product_name, price, description, product image